 The Inc. Village of Farmingdale Water Department provides treatment at all wells to improve the quality of the water pumped prior to distribution to the consumer.
-The pH of the pumped water is adjusted upward by the addition of sodium hydroxide to reduce corrosive action between the water and water mains and in- house plumbing.
+The pH of the pumped water is adjusted upward by the addition of sodium hydroxide to reduce corrosive action between the water and water mains and in-house plumbing.
 The village also adds the appropriate level of calcium hypochlorite (chlorine) as a disinfecting agent and to prevent the growth of bacteria in the distribution system.

-The Village is in the process of implementing treatment systems for removal of 1,4 Dioxane and PFAS compounds for wells located at both water plants.
+The Village also operates treatment systems for removal of 1,4 Dioxane and PFAS compounds for Well 1-3 and is near completion of such treatment for Well 2-2 and Well 2-3.
 This work is being implemented on an emergency basis.